- This Website

 Food waste makes up 20% of the waste in your bin.
 This is over 3,000 tonnes per year across the borough.
 We need to collect it, we need to compost it.
 Help us reduce the amount we landfill.

 The annual sack delivery is carried out in March and April and usually takes us between 6 – 8 weeks to complete delivering to all householders within the borough.
 If you are running low on orange recycling sacks or food waste bags you can in the mean time collect these free from the Council Reception, Libraries, and selected retailers (see below).

 1 roll of orange sacks (52 sacks per roll)

 1 roll of food waste bags (25 bags per roll)

 Information flyer regarding Waste and Recycling and includes calendar.

 Community tree flyer.

-Additional orange sacks and food waste bags can be collected for free from the Town Hall or the retailers listed below.
+Additional orange sacks and food waste bags can be collected for free from the Council reception or the retailers listed below.

 Online Services -